MicrosoftDocs/win32/desktop-src/tablet/verticaltype-complex-type.md

-﻿---
+---
-Description: 'Defines the type that contains details about the vertical lines used in a Journal note''s stationery.' ms.assetid: '8bf4cefe-5a15-46a2-abd7-ee9a7cab642e'
+Description: Defines the type that contains details about the vertical lines used in a Journal notes stationery. ms.assetid: 8bf4cefe-5a15-46a2-abd7-ee9a7cab642e
-title: VerticalType Complex Type
+title: VerticalType Complex Type ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # VerticalType Complex Type